 But, over time, runners will notice the difference.
 Maybe not perceptibly at first, but a difference greater than a quarter of an inch will eventually take its toll and since the body tries to compensate, all sorts of structural imbalances and injuries can result.

-The four most common injuries related to leg-length discrepancies are generally but not limited to (1) illiotibial band syndrome (pain or soreness on the outside part of the knee); (2) piriformis pain located in the area of the butt; (3) hip soreness and (4) low back pain which is the most common symptom.
+According to the chiropractor Balaclava, the four most common injuries related to leg-length discrepancies are generally but not limited to (1) illiotibial band syndrome (pain or soreness on the outside part of the knee); (2) piriformis pain located in the area of the butt; (3) hip soreness and (4) low back pain which is the most common symptom, but you can treat the back pain with stretches and movements, you can check Erase my back pain reviews and learn about how treat your back pain and keep doing your sports .
 There are certainly other runners injuries that are related to leg-length differences.

 What can you do?
-First, the differences in your legs length must be properly diagnosed by a sports-medicine professional who will measure both legs and determine whether a discrepancy actually exists.
+First, the differences in your legs length must be properly diagnosed by a sports-medicine professional or a orthopedic surgeon who will measure both legs and determine whether a discrepancy actually exists.
 If so, the measurements will reveal the exact differences and further tests—often a simple gait analysis–will reveal whether this is the root cause of the injuries.